PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/Labs/Lab9-AirflowCNNPipeline/README.md

     --email example@example.com
 ```

-4. Using Airflow

-Start the Airflow server in daemon & Airflow Scheduler
+4. Start the Airflow server in daemon & Airflow Scheduler

 ```
 airflow webserver -D

 airflow scheduler
 ```

-Access the Airflow console by visiting http://127.0.0.1:8080/home on your browser.
+Access the Airflow console from http://127.0.0.1:8080/home

-To kill the Airflow webserver daemon:
+Incase if of any issues or to restart the webserver, first, kill the Airflow webserver daemon using `kill <pid>` where pid can be obtained from below command
 ```
 lsof -i tcp:8080
 ```
-Kill the process by running `kill <PID>` - in this case, it would be `kill 13280`

 ### Running the Pipeline

-Login to Airflow on your browser and turn on the `CNN-Training-Pipeline` DAG from the UI.
-Start the pipeline by choosing the DAG and clicking on Run.
+Once Airflow is configured, trigger the `CNN-Training-Pipeline` DAG from console and monitor the same

 ### API Usage